urish/wix-ui-lib/docs/md/GettingStarted.md

 **wix-model -** define app model key for a component - this is a two way data item that it's value is accessable by the app through the Wix.UI.get/set methods.
 Changes to this item can tracked by subscribing to change events Wix.UI.onChange method.

 `Warning: wix-pram & wix-model are mutually exclusive and can not co-exist on the same controller.
-Only one of them should be used`
+Only one of them should be used.`

 All attributes can be prefixed with **data-** to be W3C compliant (Optional).

 ###Initialization

-There are 2 ways to initialize the components
+There are 2 ways to initialize the components:

 * initialize with markup (prefered)
 * initialize with javascript (advance)